 Some of the work positions are part of our community service project.
 Students in these positions support the university's service to the community and in some cases include tutoring local children.

 If the student is eligible, student employment will be one of the awards offered to the student on their award notification.
 Students may begin contacting department supervisors on or after June 15 for the Fall and Spring semester.
-Open student employment positions will be listed on the Student Employment Opportunities page shown on the left hand corner.
+Open student employment positions will be listed on the Career Services Handshake page.